mwithheld/moodle-block_integrityadvocate/README.md

 **or**

 1. Copy the integrityadvocate directory into the blocks/ directory of your Moodle instance;
-2. Browse to the Moodle admin notifications page.
+2. Browse to the Moodle admin notifications page and step through the installer.

 For more information visit
 http://docs.moodle.org/en/Installing_contributed_modules_or_plugins

 ## Setup
-Once the Integrity Advocate block is installed, you can use it as follows:
+Once installed, you can use it as follows:

 1. Turn editing on.
 2. Create your activities/resources as normal.